Medical Billing Services

-MIPS 2021 in healthcare leaves you with a great reputation besides incentives and bonuses.
-The only alternative to healthcare MIPS is the other track – Alternative Advanced Payment Models (APMs).
-Once you are eligible, you must submit MIPS in order to avoid a penalty – a few thousand dollars are cut from your Medicare reimbursement.
-For assistance with COVID and in general, Hardship exceptions apply, and practices in rural areas can take benefit from them accordingly.
+MIPS in healthcare not only brings incentives and bonuses but also builds a strong reputation for your practice.
+The only alternative is the other track – Advanced Alternative Payment Models (APMs).
+If you are eligible, you must submit MIPS to avoid penalties, which can cut thousands from your Medicare reimbursements.
+Hardship exceptions still apply, especially for practices in rural or underserved areas.

 MIPS Performance Categories